belgattitude/soluble-metadata/README.md

 ### Getting column specifications.

-The following methods are portable
+The following methods are also portable.

 ```php